This character's behaviour is so bizarre, so clearly outside the norm, that Real Life

 - Lain in her initial appearances within Serial Experiments Lain, she shows impairment in the use of nonverbal behaviors, has developed few peer relationships and the ties with two of her friends are very weak, does not show enthusiasm to seek enjoyment or socialization with others, and lacks social or emotional reciprocity.
 She also rarely speaks, and cannot converse well or start/hold a prolonged conversation.
 Finally, she becomes unusually enthralled by computer/technological objects and their construction as the series goes on.
 Never mind the loss of sense of time and space, vivid hallucinations(?), moments of amnesia, hearing voices...
 All possibly justified from being an Artificial Human.
 Or the Anthropomorphic Personification of the Internet.
 Or something.

 - Nozomu "Mr. Despair" Itoshiki of Sayonara, Zetsubou-Sensei.
-Focuses on one topic for an incredible amount of time; depressive and paranoid to a nearly delusional degree (although it's Played for Laughs); is a self-proclaimed master of not looking people in the eye.
+Focuses on one topic for an incredible amount of time; depressive and paranoid to a nearly delusional degree (although it's Played for Laughs); is a self-proclaimed master of not looking people in the eye due to a family custom that would force him to marry the first person he makes eye contact with.
+The rest of his family have their own quirks and likely played a large role in making him the dysfunctional mess he is.

 - Yuuki Rieko of 14Juicy displays a limited emotional range and seems to have no interest in, or aptitude for, anything but soccer.